About Giles Metcalfe Digital: Digital Marketing done ethically

 Motivation to go freelance

-I’ve worked in a variety of roles in different industries and sectors in the past, including:
+I worked in different industries and sectors, including:

 - Agency side